UNIMIBInside/eventRegistryCollector/README.md

 #### Mapping phase
 This is the second phase of the complete pipeline.
 To run this phase, `MODE` paramter must be set on `m` (only mapping, it require a source JSON file to be mapped) or `dm`.
 This phase requires that the JSON source file is located in root directory.
 Mapping phase produces another JSON file, based on custom schema for EW-Shopp project.

+#### Saving phase
+This third phase does not depend on the execution mode set.
+This phase take the JSON file produced in second phase e save each event in a document in provided ArangoDB collection.